The search for the lost tapes of Cesar Tovar's grand Sunday

 "That's a pogo stick,'' Schoenrock said.
 "There were pogo sticks all over this place.
 Somebody must've gotten a deal on them 50 years ago.''

 Gavaras worked for years at WCCO.
 He has another full-time job now, and his pastime is finding great moments on these reel-to-reels — as well as other old radio shows.
-They can be found and purchased at his website: radiotapes.com.
+They can be listened to at his website: radiotapes.com.

 "We had 18 engineers at one time at WCCO,'' Gavaras said.
 "Whoever put the reel-to-reels in these boxes and here on these stands … they had them perfectly described, and in order by date.''